 In order to authenticate a client against a NuGet repository, NuGet uses an API key for deployment requests.
 These keys are generated separately on request from a user account on the NuGet gallery and can be regenerated at any time.
 At regeneration, all previous keys generated for that user are invalid.

-For usage with Nexus, NuGet API keys are only needed when packages are going to be deployed; therefore, API key generation is by default not exposed in the user interface to normal users.
+For usage with the repository manager, NuGet API keys are only needed when packages are going to be deployed; therefore, API key generation is by default not exposed in the user interface to normal users.
 Only users with at least the Deployment role have access to the API keys.

 Other users that should be able to access and create an API key have to be given the Nexus API-Key Access role in the Users security administration.

 In addition, the NuGet API-Key Realm has to be activated.
-To do this, simply add the realm to the selected realms in the Security Settings section of the Server configuration available in the Administration submenu of the left-hand navigation Nexus panel.
+To do this, simply add the realm to the selected realms in the Security Settings section of the Server configuration available in the Administration submenu of the left-hand navigation panel.

 Once this is set up, you can view as well as reset the current Personal API Key in the NuGet tab of any NuGet proxy or hosted repository as visible in Figure 15.7, “Viewing and Resetting the NuGet API Key in the NuGet Configuration Tab”